daniel1919-00/DominusApi/docs/docs/request.md

 The request object is an abstraction of the current HTTP request and allows you to easily interact with any data passed into your application.

 ## Usage
-To access the request object, inject the  in your method or controller constructor.
+To access the request object, [inject it](dependency%20injection.md) by setting it as an argument to your method or controller constructor.

 ``` php
 <?php